Good for Novice Owners:

 - Average Lifespan: 11-15 years

-English Setter Mix Breed Profile
+English Setter Mix Dog Breed Information

 An English Setter Mix is a cross between an English Setter and another dog breed.
 Because a mixed-breed dog can take on any combination of characteristics from their parents, it’s important to talk to the breeder about the other parent breed in the mix.